weecology/lab-manual/content/docs/lab-policy-procedures/lab-interviews.md

 title: Interviewing Propspective Lab Members
 linkTitle: Lab Interviews
 type: book
+summary: >
+  How to participate in interviews for positions in the lab
 ---

 As part of the hiring process for students, postdoc, and staff we bring people in for on-site interviews.
 On-site interviews give prospective weecologists the best feel for what we are about and what they might expect if they join our group.
 It also gives us a chance to see if our work/training environment is one that will suit the needs of the potential weecologist.